 Mouse over links for pictures; click for detail page.

-Much of the current wildlife interest is found in the former Sewardstone Marsh, now known as Osier Marsh.
-This consists of wet woodland that regenerated naturally on pulverised fuel ash dumped into holes created by the extraction of sand and gravel.
-It contains a variety of willow species and over the years a tangle of dense woodland has formed.
-It lies wet in the winter and attracts snipe and woodcock, wintering thrushes and large mixed tit flocks.
+Much of the current wildlife interest lies in the former Sewardstone Marsh, now called Osier Marsh.
+This is wet woodland that regenerated naturally on pulverised fuel ash dumped into holes created by the extraction of sand and gravel.
+Over the years a tangle of dense woodland has formed, with a variety of willow species.
+In winter it attracts snipe, and flocks of wintering thrushes and large mixed tit flocks sometimes move through.
 With lots of dead wood and several shallow ponds it is good for invertebrates and amphibians also.

-The site is bounded to the west by the Cattlegate Flood Relief Channel and to the north by Black Ditch, formerly used to transport goods into and out of the ordnance factory.
-These are densely vegetated and populated by water voles and by breeding birds such as sedge and reed warblers, and reed buntings,.
+The Cattlegate Flood Relief Channel flows down the western boundary and to the north the Black Ditch, formerly used to transport goods into and out of the ordnance factory.
+These are densely vegetated and populated by water voles.
+Reed buntings, sedge warblers and reed warblers nest here.

-The nearest train stations are Enfield Lock or Waltham Cross, both 20–30 minutes walk away.
+The nearest train station is Enfield Lock, 15 minutes' walk away.
 Bus route 550 from Chingford station to Harlow runs along Sewardstone Road past the main entrance.

 Accessible at all times.